It's Open Line Friday on Thursday, Rushlin Boss serving humanity.

 That's really what this is about.

-It's it's a lot like holding your breath until you get what you want, which the only people that do that are adolescents.
+It's a lot like holding your breath until you get what you want, which the only people that do that are adolescents.

 And of course, that never works, right?